LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Introduction

 \section{Introduction}

-Closed-loop evaluation is essential in robotics, in particular autonomous driving, because strong open-loop prediction does not necessarily translate into robust closed-loop control ~\cite{Codevilla2018ECCV, Dauner2024NEURIPS}.
+Closed-loop evaluation is essential in robotics, in particular autonomous driving, because strong open-loop prediction does not necessarily translate into robust closed-loop control~\cite{Codevilla2018ECCV, Dauner2024NEURIPS}.
 While real-world closed-loop testing remains essential, its cost motivates the widespread use of simulators such as CARLA for benchmarking driving policies~\cite{Dosovitskiy2017CORL}.
-Within this setting, Learning by Cheating (LBC) in combination with imitation learning has proven to be an effective paradigm~\cite{Chen2019CORL}.
-LBC operates in two stages: a privileged expert policy is first constructed using ground-truth state information (e.g., the precise map layout), allowing it to plan without perception errors.
+Within this setting, a two-stage imitation learning paradigm, often called Learning by Cheating (LBC)~\cite{Chen2019CORL}, has proven highly effective.
+First, a privileged expert policy is constructed using ground-truth state information (e.g., the precise map layout), allowing it to plan without perception errors.
 The second stage then trains a student policy to reproduce the expert’s actions from sensory observations (e.g., cameras).
-A rich body of recent literature supports this methodology ~\cite{PDMLITE2024Online, Jia2024NEURIPS, Sima2024ECCV, Renz2025CVPR}.
+A rich body of recent literature supports this methodology~\cite{PDMLITE2024Online, Jia2024NEURIPS, Sima2024ECCV, Renz2025CVPR}.

 In initial work following this paradigm, constructing a reliable expert was itself a major challenge, and empirical progress was closely tied to expert quality: early improvements in expert behavior translated directly into better student performance~\cite{Jaeger2021, Chitta2023PAMI}.
 As a result, expert design focused primarily on maximizing performance, driven by the expectation that stronger experts would yield stronger students.
 Once expert policies achieved strong benchmark performance, most work treated them as fixed sources of supervision, prioritizing model improvements over further expert redesign~\cite{Li2024ECCV, Jia2024NEURIPS}.
 This approach was successful when models were the bottleneck, but the landscape has shifted.
 With student policies now plateauing well below expert performance~\cite{Bench2Drive2025Online}, the expert itself deserves renewed attention.